OUR FOCUS IS ALWAYS CLIENTS AND THEIR HORSES

 Should you require any other procedure or service, please do not hesitate to call to discuss your cases with us.

-Hugh Somerville BVSc Cert AVP (ESO) MRCVS
+Hugh Somerville BVSc Cert AVP (ESO) (VDI) MRCVS

 RCVS Advanced Practitioner in Equine Surgery – Orthopaedics